errinjohnson/errinjohnson.github.io/_posts/2019-01-09-streaming-video-class.md

 ---
 layout: default
-title: Streaming Video - Day 1 Class
+title: Streaming Video - Email
 ---
-# Streaming Video Class - Day 1
+## Streaming Video Class - Day 1

 Day 1 of the Streaming Video course, was ok, considering this was a new avenue for me.
 My focus ,on Day 1, was on Email - setting up username, send, reply and recovery phone number.
 This I felt was